 I found a new company (www.planshell.com) that breaks the rule.
 Has anyone given it a shot?

-RE: Hosting recommendation? - Added by Kirill Bezrukov (RedmineUP) 12 months ago
+RE: Hosting recommendation? - Added by Kirill Bezrukov (RedmineUP) about 2 years ago

 You may try fast and stable hosting from RedmineUP.